-It is important to plan carefully for chemical use and follow all of the steps:
+It is important to plan carefully for chemical use and follow all of the steps in the RAMP framework:

 Laboratory situations which present unusual chemical hazards may require more specific planning:

-Tools below can help identify and document the hazards specific to your lab, plus safely prepare for their use.
+Tools to help identify and document the hazards specific to your lab & safely prepare for their use.

 Types of Chemical Hazards